elchic00/cunyFirst-backend/README.md

-# Express backend server for my CunyFirst website remake.
+# Express backend server for my react remake of CunyFirst.
 ### Users can do full CRUD operations:
 * Retrieve all instrucors and courses from the database.
 * Add instructors and courses